Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 The Magpul bipod is highly compact and uses a button deployment system to allow you to adjust the height of the bipod legs.

 The Magpul MOE bipod is the all-polymer version of the Magpul Rifle Bipod.
-You may ask, why would I want a polymer bipod?
+You may ask why I would want a polymer bipod.

 Two main things: weight and price.